CentEAP/eap-build/readme.md

     git clone git://github.com/hasalex/eap-build.git
     cd eap-build
-    ./build-eap.sh
+    ./build-eap7.sh

-By default, it builds EAP 7.0.0.
+By default, it builds the latest EAP 7 update.
 You can build other versions by passing the number to the build :

-    ./build-eap.sh 6.4.11
+    ./build-eap7.sh 7.0.0

+For EAP 6 versions, you should use

+    ./build-eap6.sh

+By default, it builds the latest EAP 6 update.
+You can build other versions by passing the number to the build :

+    ./build-eap6.sh 6.4.7

 Without git
 -----------